rtb-12/Canispect/README.md

-# 🛡️ Canispect — AI-Powered Canister Auditor for ICP �️ Canispect — AI‑Powered Canister Auditor for ICP
+# 🛡️ Canispect — AI-Powered Canister Auditor for ICP

 **Canispect** is a developer-first auditing platform for canisters on Internet Computer (ICP).
 It combines static analysis, AI-powered reasoning, and on-chain certification to transparently assess security, performance, and correctness.